Ashutosh45-Iet/laptop_price_predictor/README.md

 - Model evaluation with key metrics like R², MSE, RMSE, and MAE
 - Interactive user input support (via CLI or GUI, depending on implementation)
 - Supports multiple regression models (Linear, Ridge, Random Forest)
 - Feature engineering for better accuracy (e.g., encoding, scaling)
-- Robust handling of unseen or uncommon laptop configurations
 - Provides approximate price ranges for better market insight
-- Easy-to-use interface with clear prompts and results
 - Can be extended to a web application using Streamlit or Flask
 - Export predictions to CSV for further analysis
 - Modular code structure for easy maintenance and upgrades